 ECONOMICS AND PUBLIC HEALTH

 The use of pesticides must consider the balance of the benefits versus the possible risks of injury to human health or degradation of environmental quality.
 Pesticides play a major role in the control of vector-borne diseases, which represent a major threat to the health of large human populations.
 When introduced in 1942, DDT appeared to hold immense promise of benefit to agriculture and public health by controlling vector-borne diseases.
 However, because of its bioaccumulation in the environment and its detrimental effects on bird reproduction, DDT was eventually banned in most countries by the mid-1970s.
 When DDT was banned in 1996 in South Africa, less than 10 000 cases of malaria were registered in that country.
 By 2000, the number of malaria cases had increased to 62 000, but with the reintroduction of DDT at the end of that year, cases were down to 12 500.

 Excessive loss of food crops to insects or other pests contributes to economic loss and possible starvation.
 In developed countries, pesticides allow production of abundant, inexpensive, and attractive fruits and vegetables, as well as grains.
 Along with insecticides, herbicides and fungicides play a major role in this endeavor.

 In the past 20 years, use of pesticides (as amount of active ingredient) has plateaued due to the utilization of more efficacious compounds, which require less active ingredient.
 Pesticides are often, if not always, used as multiagent formulations, in which the active ingredient is present together with other ingredients to allow mixing, dilution, application, and stability.
 These other ingredients are lumped under the term “inert” or “other.”
-Though they do not have pesticidal action, such inert ingredients may not always ...
+Though they do not have pesticidal action, such inert ...